vvvv/The-Gray-Book/reference/getting-started/overview.md

 * [Introduction for .NET programmers](dotnet/introduction-for-dotnet-programmers.md)
 * [Introduction for vvvv beta users](beta/introduction-for-vvvv-beta-users.md)

+## Tutorials
+Want to watch some vvvv videos first?
+Visit [vvvvTv](https://www.youtube.com/vvvvtv42) on youtube.
+There is also a bundle of 30 workshop recordings [avaliable here](https://thenodeinstitute.org/courses/node20-vvvv-workshop-bundle/).

 ## Chapters

 This reference is further structured into the following chapters: